weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

     PowerShell commands.
     ‎
-    ‎Therefore, copy the PowerShell commands from **steps 7 and 8** below and paste them into Notepad (**Hint:** to make it easy, copy all the text for steps 7 and 8 and not just the PowerShell commands; that way you can do one Copy statement rather than 2 Copy statements of just the PowerShell commands).
+    ‎Therefore, copy the PowerShell commands from **steps 7 and 8** below and paste them into Notepad.

+    **Hint:** To simplify this process, copy all the text for steps 7 and 8 and not just the PowerShell commands; that way you can do one Copy statement rather than two Copy statements of just the PowerShell commands.

 4. Once you have copied steps 7 and 8 into Notepad, select **Edit** on the Notepad menu bar and then select **Replace**.